arefmousavi/SmartFactoryLine/README.md

 | KEPServerEX      | v6.6        |
 | Ignition Platform| v8.1.48     |

----

 ## 🚀 How to Run the System

 1. **Launch TIA Portal**, load the project, and start simulation using **PLCSim**
 2. Open **Factory IO** and connect it to **PLCSim**
-3. Start **NetToPLCsim** and bind it to a pre-configured loopback IP
+3. Start **NetToPLCsim** and bind it to a pre-configured loopback network adapter
    - Example: `10.0.0.40` for PLC, `10.0.0.50` for NetToPLCsim (same subnet)
 4. Run **KEPServerEX** and ensure OPC tags are receiving data from the PLC
 5. Start **Ignition Server**, configure OPC connections, and import tag structure
 6. Launch the HMI with **Vision Client Launcher**

----

 ## 📌 Notes
 - This project simulates a fully functional **smart factory** with **modular, adaptive automation**